ChristerAkerblom/Udacity/Write_up_ TrafficSignClassifier.md

 ![alt text][image9]
 ![alt text][image10]

-The first image will be impossible to classify since it were not part of the training set.
+The images are not real world examples and compeltely noise free, anyway intereting since this kind ofimages are not part of the training set.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).